Bolt.new App Fix: How to Repair Common Issues in 2026

 grep -r "process.env" --include="*.ts" --include="*.tsx" src/

-Import path issues: Bolt.new sometimes generates case-sensitive import paths that work on macOS (case-insensitive) but fail on Linux build servers.
+Import path issues: Bolt.new sometimes generates case-sensitive import paths that work on macOS (which is case-insensitive by default) but fail on Linux build servers.

 // Fails on Linux: file is actually "UserCard.tsx"